Rinzller/FlightDeck/README.md

   * FlightDeck needs to save your settings somewhere.
 FlightDeck-Installer will setup the folder for this
 * Why does FlightDeck-Installer require Administrator priviledges?
   * This is needed to be able to install any application into folders like `Program-Files` and `Program-Files (x86)`
+  * I have open-sourced the FlightDeck-Installer to be transparent as to why this is needed too

 ## Issues
 If you encounter issues, please create an issue [here](https://github.com/Rinzller/FlightDeck/issues) and include the following information